 Short- and intermediate-dated Treasuries notes were roughly unchanged, meanwhile, in the wake of Yellen's comments on Monday, which were perceived as more dovish than earlier remarks.

 Yellen gave a strong defense of the Fed's easy-money policies in a speech to a community investment conference in Chicago Monday, offsetting comments perceived as more hawkish at a March 19 press conference.

 The March 19 comments, which included a suggestion that the Fed could raise interest rates earlier than expected, triggered a selloff in Treasuries, especially short- and intermediate-dated notes.

-Traders also awaited Friday's U.S. employment report for March, which could be strong and spur more selling of longer-dated Treasuries.
+Traders also eyed Friday's U.S. employment report for March, which could be strong and spur more selling of longer-dated Treasuries.
 Employers are expected to have added 195,000 jobs in March, according to the median estimate of economists polled by Reuters, up from 175,000 in February.

 "We revert to a patient mode pending, mostly, Friday's data," said David Ader, head of government bond strategy at CRT Capital Group in Stamford, Connecticut, in a research note.